zavolanlab/SCINPAS/README.md

 	5-8) reference genome is named as: `genome.fa` (and `genome.fa.fai`)

-For future users, filtering of SCINPAS will be integrated in the main SCINPAS and hence no need to prepare individual csv files in the future.
-(file_names_modified.csv, catalog_input.csv, modified_cs_list_all_combinations.csv).

 **Note: For future users, SCINPAS_FILTERING will be integrated into the main SCINPAS_CATALOG and hence no need to prepare individual csv files in the future (file_names_modified.csv, catalog_input.csv, modified_cs_list_all_combinations.csv).**

 ## Command line